-How you can open a local debt-free bank with the use of simple cards
+How you can open a local debt-free bank with the use of simple index cards

 A simple bank

-I will now just to teach you how to open a local bank using Social Credit principles.
-It is very easy to do and everyone can do it.
+I will now teach you how to open a Local Bank using Social Credit principles.
+It is very easy to do and anyone can do it.

-Already in past history, small, local banks in Switzerland were established by farmers.
-The banker is a farmer, the bank is in a farm house, the customers are farmers, and the owners of the bank were and are farmers.
-These little banks, put together in Switzerland, make up the third largest Swiss bank actually in operation with the best ratio and the best management because the costs are very low.
-Since the banks are very small and in small houses, and because you do not need big armoured cars and security personal, these banks are very efficient.
+In the past, Local Banks in Switzerland were established by farmers.
+The banker was also the farmer, the bank was in a farmhouse, customers were farmers and the owners of the bank were the same farmers.
+These little banks in Switzerland are the third largest banking system operating in the country and are the best managed because overhead is very low.
+Since the banks are very small and located in family farms, and because armored vehicles and security personnel are unnecessary, these banks are very efficient.
 These little banks can also be found in Austria and some other countries.

 The tragedy of debt money

-You know that money is created in the form of debts with interest rates, and you know that the theory of Social Credit is true, and that interest kills.
-The statistics of the International Labor Organization in Geneva state that every day you have 5,000 people dying in work places.
-That makes more every day than the people who died in the Twin Towers.
-Every day!
-That means that because of capitalism and because of exaggeration in productivity, you have every day 5,000 people dying on the work place.
-And I do not count all the stress, all the psychological problems, suicides, alcoholism, drugs, children at home without the parents because the father and the mother are both working.
+You know that money is created in the form of debt with added interest and you probably agree that interest kills.
+The International Labor Organization in Geneva states that every day 5,000 people die in the workplace.
+That is more deaths each day than the number who died in the Twin Towers.
+Each day!
+We know that because of the defects of capitalism and the demands of modern production there are many tragic and unnecessary workplace deaths.
+I am not including the suffering and death caused by stress, psychological problems, suicides, alcoholism, drugs, and the negative effects on children at home who have no supervision because both the father and the mother must work.

 Where to start

-Social Credit is the answer to the real needs, the basic needs of these poor countries.
-After having listened to the people, we tell them that we have something that can help them.
-It is not a magic wand that will give them paradise on earth, but it is a system that will guarantee each individual an access to the basic necessities of life and allow the poorest countries to make use of their resources to help their own population.
+Social Credit monetary reform would answer the real basic needs of these poor countries.
+After listening, we say that we have something that can help.
+It is not a magic wand that will give them paradise on earth, but it is a system that will guarantee each individual an access to the basic necessities of life and allow the poorest countries to make use of their resources for their own populations.

-The main thing is to look for the Kingdom of Christ and His justice: “But seek first the Kingdom of God and His righteousness, and all these things will be given you besides.”
-(Matthew 6:33.)
-This is really what we are doing here with this local exchange system; we are dealing with justice, the justice of God.
+The main thing is to look for the Kingdom of Christ and His justice: "But seek first the Kingdom of God and His righteousness, and all these things will be given you besides" (Matthew 6:33).
+With local exchange systems we are really dealing with justice; the justice of God.
 Work for justice, and everything else will follow!

 A Christian coin

-At this point of my talk, I would like to show the 5-franc coin that is currently in circulation in Switzerland.
-(See picture above.)
-On one side, one can see the Swiss cross, which represents the Kingdom of Christ, and on the other side, social justice is represented by William Tell, the Swiss national hero and liberator of the poor and of the oppressed.
-On the edge, one can read these Latin words: “Dominus providebit — God will provide”, which specifically refers to the verse of the Gospel of Matthew mentioned above.
+At this point, I would like to show the 5-franc coin that is currently in circulation in Switzerland.
+On one side there is the Swiss cross, which represents the Kingdom of Christ.
+On the other side, social justice is represented by the image of William Tell, the Swiss national hero and liberator of the poor and oppressed.
+On the coin's edge, are written the words in Latin: "Dominus providebit — God will provide".
+This harkens to the verse in Matthew already mentioned.

-In all our meetings to organize local debt-free banks, we need to remind people that God does provide, that He is indeed very generous.
-In the Philippines, for example, they can raise three crops of corn.
-If you take one seed of corn, this seed will give you three stalks which will give you around 200 seeds.
-So if one gives you 200, then ten gives you 2,000; one hundred then gives you 20,000.
-Three crops per year (20,000 X 3) yields 60,000%.
-And the banker will probably give you 6%.
-This means that God is indeed generous.
+In all our meetings to organize debt-free Local Banks, we must remind people that God provides and that He is indeed very generous.
+In the Philippines, for example, three crops of corn can be grown in one season.
+One seed will produce three stalks which in turn yields 200 seeds.
+For one seed, God gives 200.
+Ten seeds yield 2,000; one hundred produce 20,000.
+Three crops per year (20,000 X 3) provides a 60,000% increase!
+Think about it: the banker will probably give you 6%.
+See God's generosity?

-In Switzerland, as I told you, this system of small banks is working.
-There is also another system in place: a parallel money called “wir”, the German noun signifying “we” in English.
-This involves a notion of community.
-This money has bee in existence since the 1933, created during the crisis, and it is working very well.
+In Switzerland the system of small banks works.
+There is also another system in place: a parallel money which is called Wir, which is a German noun translated as We in English.
+This money has been in existence since 1933.
+It was created during the money crisis, and it is working very well.
 It is parallel money.
 Few know about this money.
-Switzerland, the poorest country in the world as far as natural resources are concerned, is one of the richest countries in the world because of its organization of small banks and this kind of parallel money.
+Switzerland, the poorest country in the world as far as natural resources are concerned, is one of the richest in the world because of its organization of small Local Banks and this type of parallel money.

 Usury is condemned by the Church

-You know too that the Church, the Catholic Church, has always condemned the charging of interest on the loan of money, calling it usury.
-As a matter of fact, the social doctrine of the Church, which supplies principles of justice to be applied in human activities, is probably, amongst all the teachings of the Church, the part that is the least known.
-And the least known part of this social doctrine, the best kept secret, is certainly the encyclical letter Vix Pervenit, issued in 1745 by Pope Benedict XIV, and addressed to the Bishops of Italy, about contracts, and in which usury, or money-lending at interest, is clearly condemned.
-In 1836, Pope Gregory XVI extended this encyclical to the whole Church.
-The text of this encyclical was destroyed in many countries of the world just to hide this most well-kept secret of the social doctrine of the Church.
+The Catholic Church has always condemned the charging of interest on the loan of money, a practice called usury.
+As a matter of fact, the Social Doctrine of the Church, which provides the principles of justice applied in human affairs, is a little known teaching of the Church.
+The best kept secret perhaps is the encyclical letter, Vix Pervenit, issued in 1745 by Pope Benedict XIV.
+It was addressed to the Bishops of Italy on the subject of contracts.
+Usury, or money-lending at interest, is condemned in this document.
+In 1836, Pope Gregory XVI extended this encyclical to the entire Church.
+The text of this encyclical was destroyed in many countries of the world to hide this most well-kept secret of the Social Doctrine of the Church.
 It states: